-In the late 1990s, I was living in the US and will never forget one sunny Sunday afternoon, chatting to a lovely pastor, who was full of grace and Godly wisdom.
-He also happened to be building a bunker in his backyard and was gradually transferring his life savings into gold coins, so that he and his family could be prepared for the Armageddon which would inevitably follow the year 2000 and the Y2K bug.
+In the late 1990s, I was living in the US and will never forget one sunny Sunday afternoon when I had the opportunity to chat to a lovely pastor who was full of grace and Godly wisdom.
+He also happened to be building a bunker in his backyard and was gradually transferring his life savings into gold coins so that he and his family could be prepared for the Armageddon which would inevitably follow the year 2000 and the Y2K bug.

 I remember listening intently to all that he said and part of it resonated with me.
 After all, wasn’t the book of Revelation a graphic picture of the end of the world?
 And didn’t Jesus promise that a difficult time would come, when trouble and trials would cover the Earth?